vasilakisfil/Introspected-REST/README.md

 limits the users to its semantics.

-The fact that REST API designers haven't treated very well front-end developers in the past, in combination with the complexity a [modern](#61-requirements-from-a-modern-rest-api) REST API could have, has given a lot of space to GraphQL to rise as one of the most prominent API designs.
+The fact that REST API designers haven't treated very well front-end engineers in the past, in combination with the complexity a [modern](#61-requirements-from-a-modern-rest-api) REST API could have, has given a lot of space to GraphQL to rise as one of the most prominent API designs.
 Although GraphQL is a great asset to have it around, we don't think that it's practical for